Article mis à jour le / Post updated on 15/02/2022.

 Fort la Reine Museum, Portage-la-Prairie

 Fort la Reine is a pioneer museum, to discover Manitoban life between 1850 and 1950.
 The 25 buildings are authentic and the experience fun if you like history.
+But the museum is closed during the winter.

 A maze in corn, Saint-Adolphe